WingsDao/eth-peg-zone/README.md

 ## Tests

-In progress.
+Launch `ganache-cli` and run:

+    truffle test

+You can look at implemented tests at [tests](/tests) folder in current repository.

 ## Docs

-All code covered with tests, however documentation not generated yet.
+The code covered with tests, however documentation not generated yet.

 ## Contribution